b0b3000/Professional-Computing-SES-Live-Search-Tracking/Documentation/technical_documentation.md

 ### Setup: Changes to make to code to enable it to run locally

-1: Create a file 'keys.txt' in the root directory
+1: Create a file 'keys.txt' in the root directory\n
-2: In this file, add a line containing the storage container connection key of the form 'key1: {key}'
+2: In this file, add a line containing the storage container connection key of the form 'key1: {key}'\n
-3: Add another line containing the database connection password of the form 'password: {password}'
+3: Add another line containing the database connection password of the form 'password: {password}'\n
-4: Comment out the two functions in 'get_key.py' which access key/password from the Azure key vault
+4: Comment out the two functions in 'get_key.py' which access key/password from the Azure key vault\n
 5: Uncomment the two functions in 'get_key.py' which access key/password locally.
-(More information can be found in get_key.py)
+(More information can be found in get_key.py)\n

 ### Step 1: (Optional) Create and Activate a Python Virtual Environment